Writing ideas are made up of four basic ingredients: character, plot, theme and setting.

 As you hopefully know by now, writing ideas should be simple things.
 Ideally, you should be able to sum up your novel in a single sentence.
 Here is the sentence for the idea we have just been brainstorming…

-Rita, a single mother of three struggling to make ends meet in Nowhereville, has to decide between accepting a developer's cash offer for her beloved small farm or starting over in the city.
+Rita, a single mother of three struggling to make ends meet in Nowhereville, has to decide between rejecting a developer’s cash offer for her beloved small farm or selling up and starting over in the city.

 It contains every element that all good novel ideas should have: